ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 # Design and Architecture of _Chirp!_

 ## Domain model
-The domain model of the Chirp application consists of Cheep, Author and IdentityUser.
+The Domain Model of the Chirp application consists of Cheep, Author and IdentityUser.
 The Cheep is written by an Author that inherits from IdentityUser as visualized below.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](docs/images/domain_model.png)